The Adventurous Sex: Plot

-Rodney Adams (Herbert Rawlinson) spends too much time maintaining and flying his airplane, so much so that he neglects his fiancée Patricia (Clara Bow), who is also tiring of her parents' efforts to control her behavior and limit her socializing.
-Soon she embarks on a more independent "flapper" lifestyle that includes wild parties and other excesses that attract the attention of Victor Ashley (Earle Williams), a handsome but lecherous "adventurer".
+Rodney Adams spends too much time maintaining and flying his airplane, so much so that he neglects his fiancée Patricia, who is also tiring of her parents' efforts to control her behavior and limit her socializing.
+Soon she embarks on a more independent "flapper" lifestyle that includes wild parties and other excesses that attract the attention of Victor Ashley, a handsome but lecherous "adventurer".
 Her interactions with Victor result in a situation where they are later found together in a room at a roadside inn.
 Although nothing intimate had occurred between the two, Victor lies to a group of his friends and Rodney as they arrive at the inn.
 Victor tells them he has married "Pat".
 She rushes out frantically, devastated by the circumstances that have "soiled" her reputation.
 Rodney, though, soon learns the truth from the innkeeper, that Victor is lying about everything, Rodney begins searching for his fiancée, who is wandering along the nearby Niagara River.
 Unable to cope with the disgrace, Pat now attempts suicide by hurling herself into the water.
 Rodney sees her and dives in to save her as the rapid current sweeps her toward the great falls.
 With the aid of another pilot guiding his airplane overhead and lowering a rope ladder, Rodney manages to rescue Pat just moments before she would have plummeted to her death over the edge of the falls.
 The film ends with the young couple happily reunited.